 After completing this subject, the learner will be able to:-

 Note the completed assessment item (e.g. Assessment 1: Online discussion)

 (% of total marks)

 (e.g. Week 8)

-|g) Discuss the bio-psychosocial, ecological, cultural and economic factors that impact on families with young children
+|c) discuss the ecological, cultural, political, and economic factors that impact families with young children

 |d) evaluate the perinatal health and well-being of caregivers during the transition to parenting in the early years

 |e) create partnerships with community networks and the multidisciplinary healthcare team to build strong foundations for the family and community

 |f) develop evidence-based health promotion strategies in partnership with families using primary health care, strengths-based framework

 Family and Child Health (040) is a Tier 3 unit.